Losses that Cook: Topological Optimal Transport for Structured Recipe Generation: Experiments

 Across fine-tuned configurations, even pure cross-entropy (CE) yields large improvements over the pretrained baselines in AP, QP, IR, TiP, and TeP, while also reducing AD and SD, indicating better procedural faithfulness to the ground-truth recipes.
 Among composite objectives, focal loss slightly improves BS and IR over CE, but lags behind Dice and Topological losses on most task-specific metrics, indicating that reweighting difficult tokens alone is insufficient to enforce fine-grained culinary constraints (quantities, times, and action sequences).
 Consistent with this, our significance tests indicate that improvements in BS are not always reliable, reinforcing that the primary benefits of the custom objectives are manifested in structure- and constraint-sensitive metrics rather than generic semantic similarity.

 Dice loss yields stronger gains than CE and focal in both numerical and procedural dimensions, with notable improvements in QP, TeP, and TiP, alongside lower edit distances, underscoring its effectiveness in covering critical tokens and reducing omissions.
 Our topological loss delivers the most consistent improvements over CE across the recipe-specific metrics, substantially increasing AP, QP, and IR, while achieving the lowest (or tied-lowest) AD and SD.
 This suggests that aligning ingredient point clouds in embedding space facilitates coherent ingredient sets and step sequences, surpassing what token-wise objectives can capture.
 The mixed Topo+Dice objective further improves overall performance, achieving the best R1, BS, QP, and TiP while matching the best edit distances, suggesting that Dice and topological alignment are complementary—Dice sharpens numerical/procedural accuracy, whereas the topological term enforces ingredient-level semantic structure.
+These trends are consistent across architectures and parameter scales, as confirmed by experiments on SmolLM3-3B and Qwen2.5-1.5B reported in \Cref{sec:additional_results}.